 Finish a project.
 Who knew?
 This in itself causes the brain to flood with dopamine.

 Huge (and easy) list, right?
 And yet, sometimes it may seem hard to get motivated to make the changes.
 Circle back around…..
 Grab your bottle of Believe, and start somewhere small.
 I promise you won’t regret finding your dopamine happy place!

-My husband calls me “the noticer” on our farm because I notice even the slightest irregularities or inconsistencies… It doesn’t matter if it’s person, plant, or beast.
-Often what I notice is nothing to be concerned about, but acknowledging trends or patterns will oftentimes save time and heartache if we can “nip something in the bud” before we have an all out crisis.
+My husband calls me “the noticer” on our farm because I notice even the slightest irregularities or inconsistencies… It doesn’t matter if it’s a person, plant, or beast.
+Often what I notice is nothing to be concerned about, but acknowledging trends or patterns will oftentimes save time and heartache if we can “nip something in the bud” before we have an all-out crisis.

 “Blood goes round and round” air goes in and out; any variation from this is bad.”~ Paramedic 101

 *Blood should move efficiently and effectively throughout the body.
 If it does not, trouble is on the horizon.
 Blood transports oxygen and nutrients throughout the body and removes carbon dioxide and other waste.
 It also helps regulate body temperature and pH and is a shield of protection within us by way of its finely tuned clotting mechanisms (so that we won’t bleed too much or too little) and role in immune system function.